Detect water losses early

-The SePem® system comprises the SePem® 01 Master receiver as well as the SePem® 155 data loggers.
-They are designed for mobile and permanent use.
-The SePem® 155s are magnetically attached to valve rod extensions, or to hydrants or other fittings in the pipe network.
+The SePem® system comprises the SePem® 01 Master receiver as well as any number of data loggers; the SePem® 100s are preferable for mobile use whereas the SePem® 150s are designed for permanent use.
+They are magnetically attached to valve rod extensions, or to hydrants or other fittings in the pipe network.
 The microphone integrated in the logger converts the structure-borne noise in the line to a sound signal.
 This is cyclically recorded during times of low consumption – usually during the night between approx. 2:00 am and 4:00 am, when there is very little sound interference in the surrounding area, if any.
 On a leak-free line the noise level measured during this time is virtually zero.
 If there is a leak in the pipeline, the noise logger will measure values much different to zero, thus indicating a leak.

-The SePem® 155s may also be used for the stationary monitoring of water supply networks.
+The SePem® 150 data loggers are designed for the stationary monitoring of water supply networks.
 They have an external aerial and are permanently fixed to fittings.
-They record the minimum level every night for a programmable period of time, for example half an hour.
+The SePem® 150s record the minimum level every night for a programmable period of time, for example half an hour.
 The locations are periodically patrolled, for instance daily or weekly, when the noise loggers send their data telegrams to the SePem® 01 Master.
 Unlike the mobile application, there is no comparison of the absolute levels of two measuring points, but rather a relative change in the level at a measuring point means that a new leak can be very quickly identified.

 Sturdy technology you can rely on